hellsalve017196/firebase_chat_app/README.md

-Photo App
+Firebase Ionic Chat App
 =====================
-It takes a photo via camera and rotates 60 deg
+build with ionic and firebase